Musical Theatre Production

 Fees include all in-country costs: homestay, food, transportation from San Jose airport to Monteverde and within the Monteverde zone, instruction, special activities and tours.
 Does not include airfare.

 Spanish You Can Use

 Whether you are a beginner or an advanced student, expect your Spanish to improve significantly at Costa Rica Theatre Camp.
 But you won't be cracking open a textbook and conjugating verbs.
 In our Spanish for Theatre classes, you'll work with a teacher several days per week learning key theatrical terms, working with the Spanish libretto of the show and more.
 You'll also learn some Costa Rican slang and language norms to help you converse with your cast-mates and host family.

 The Monteverde Zone is one of Costa Rica’s top tourist destinations, and for good reason!
 It is one of the few places in the world where the delicate Cloud Forest biome can be found, and the area’s famous nature reserves give visitors a taste of this breathtakingly beautiful ecosytem.
 Frequent wildlife sightings include monkeys, sloths, toucans and coati, while the mountain landscape features hot springs and dramatic waterfalls.
 Adventure activities are also popular, including zipline canopy tours and horse-back riding.

-At Costa Rica Theatre Camp, you'll participate in 1-3 ecotourism activities per week.
-In addition, you'll attend an overnight trip to the beach.
+At Costa Rica Theatre Camp, you'll participate in 1-2 ecotourism excursions per week.
+In addition, you'll attend a day trip outside of the Monteverde Zone.